andrew/ultimate-awesome/README.md

 - [android-awesome-libraries](https://github.com/kaiinui/android-awesome-libraries) - There are many libraries which helps your android development!.
 - [openredteaming](https://github.com/libr-ai/openredteaming) - Papers about red teaming LLMs and Multimodal models. .
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
-- [awesome-snapmaker](https://github.com/shurushetr/awesome-snapmaker) - Curated list of things that help you make something awesome with Snapmaker machines.
 - [awesome-cloudbuild](https://github.com/Timtech4u/awesome-cloudbuild) - A curated list of resources about all things Google Cloud Build.
 - [awesome-qubes-os](https://github.com/xn0px90/awesome-qubes-os) - A curated list of awesome qubes os links.
 - [awesome-frc](https://github.com/andrewda/awesome-frc) - A curated list of packages and resources regarding the FIRST Robotics Competition.